clewisdavis/The-Joy-of-React/course-notes.md

 #### With &&

-- The downside to useing an `if` statement is we have to pull that logic up, away from the rest of the markup.
+- The downside to using an `if` statement is we have to pull that logic up, away from the rest of the markup.
 - Makes it harder to understand hwo a component is structured.
 Having to hop all over the place to understand what is being returned.

 - Good news, a way to embed the `if` logic right in our JSX, using the `&&` operator.